 Think about this in terms of surveillance and confidentiality.
 What he is saying is he likes to insert himself into conversations in a manner most convenient to him, and such that he can interfere in a discussion without being formally invited; insider privilege because he has the key to the break room.

 This was by no means a comforting talk to hear from the person purporting to be the policy making leader of our industry.
 I’m also paraphrasing here as Josh said several times “Raise your hand if you are a reporter.
 There are no reporters here?
 What I’m saying is off the record.”
 It appeared he was joking about this, although nobody laughed.

-What caught my attention, among the rambling stories of hanging around and doing nothing tangible, was Josh said with the utmost confidence “executive privilege is right there in the Constitution.
+What caught my attention, among the rambling stories of hanging around spying on people and achieving nothing tangible, was that Josh proudly said with the utmost confidence “executive privilege is right there in the Constitution.
 Go read it to see for yourself.”